 I do this for me.
 This is all my journey.
 I’m not in a race for the most countries visited, street stalls eaten at, or festivals attended.
 I do what makes me happy, even if it’s some “touristy” destination.

 There isn’t a single “authentic” version of travel.
 Getting off the beaten path, finding some hidden island, or living with some guy in a yurt in Mongolia don’t make someone a better traveler than anyone else.
 It just means your itinerary and experience were different.

-Maybe I’ll disagree, maybe I’ll try to get you to do something else but, as Sheryl Crow said, if it makes you happy, it can’t be that bad — and at the end of the day, I’m just happy you left the house.
+Maybe I’ll disagree, maybe I’ll try to get you to do something else, but, as Sheryl Crow said, if it makes you happy, it can’t be that bad — and at the end of the day, I’m just happy you left the house.
 That’s all I care about.

-The next time someone starts harping on your travel choices or giving you grief, turn the conversation around on them, tell them part of being a traveler is being open-minded and if they can’t respect your choice, the conversation is over.
+The next time someone starts harping on your travel choices or giving you grief, turn the conversation around on them.
+Tell them part of being a traveler is being open-minded and if they can’t respect your choice, the conversation is over.
 Call them out on their crap.